locuoco/molecular_dynamics/README.md

   * `physical_system.hpp`: base abstract class and some concepts for a physical system to simulate.
   * `physics.hpp`: a header file that includes everything from the `physics` directory.
   * `pppm.hpp`: PPPM (particle-particle, particle-mesh) method for fast calculation of long-range forces for periodic systems.
-  * `tensor.hpp`: classes, aliases and data structures for vectors, matrices and tensors with some helper function.
+  * `tensor.hpp`: classes, aliases and data structures for vectors, matrices and tensors with some helper functions.
 * `tests`: directory containing tests for functions, methods and classes.
 The internal structure of this directory mirrors the one of the header files.
 * `utils`: directory containing some utilities used in this project.
   * `parallel_sort.hpp`: multi-threaded parallel sorting algorithm based on `std::sort`, `std::inplace_merge` and `utils::thread_pool`.